Call center performance depends heavily on agents following the schedule.

-Schedule adherence, or schedule compliance, is a metric that measure a call center agent’s degree of compliance with their assigned schedule.
-Measuring schedule adherence and enhancing adherence to schedule within the call center is important for optimizing staffing, efficiency and productivity.
-It will ensure that your most valuable asset within the call center – your team of agents – is utilized optimally.
+Schedule adherence, or schedule compliance, is a metric that measures a call center agent’s degree of compliance with their assigned schedule.
+Measuring schedule adherence and ensuring adherence to schedule within the call center is important for optimizing staffing, efficiency, and productivity.
+It will ensure that your most valuable asset—your team of agents—is utilized optimally.

-As you can see from the equation above, there are a number of factors that impact schedule adherence.
+As you can see, there are a number of factors that impact schedule adherence.
 Let’s start by examining the factors that negatively impact schedule adherence in the call center.

-If any of the aforementioned scenarios sound familiar to you, then your call center might be suffering from less than optimal adherence to schedule.
-The following tips, tools and techniques will help you get your call center back on track by optimizing your team’s schedule adherence.
+If any of these scenarios sound familiar to you, then your call center might be suffering from less than optimal adherence to schedule.
+The following tips, tools, and techniques will help you get your call center back on track by optimizing your team’s schedule adherence.

 Schedule adherence in the call center can be enhanced by:

-Once you hire the right team and train them optimally, promoting the right company culture is of utmost importance.
+Once you hire the right team and train them optimally, promoting the right company culture is crucial.
 Creating a company culture centered on efficiency can go a long way to increasing adherence to schedule.
-If efficiency is what your team values, what they strive for, how they are evaluated and how they are trained they will be more likely to complete non-call related tasks more quickly and will be more aware of how they spend their time while on the clock.
+If efficiency is what your team values, what they strive for, how they are evaluated, and how they are trained they will be more likely to complete non-call related tasks more quickly and will be more aware of how they spend their time while on the clock.
 This can have a major impact on schedule adherence and their overall productivity in the call center.

 It is not enough to just identify call center agents who are non-compliant with scheduling.
-In order to truly have an impact on the call center as a whole, managers must also ensure that agents who are adherent stay adherent and those who have some room for improvement feel motivated to be more adherent.
-Providing recognition and rewards to the call center agents who are most adherent to their schedule is a great way to keep them adherent and motivate others to follow suit.
+In order to truly have an impact on the call center as a whole, managers must also ensure that agents who are adherent stay so and those who have some room for improvement feel motivated to be more adherent.
+Providing recognition and rewards to the call center agents who are most adherent to their schedule is a great way to keep them motivated.

 Once your entire team is on the same page about being more adherent to their schedules, it is time to see how they are doing in meeting this goal.
 A great tool in this pursuit is call center software that provides a comprehensive dashboard and real-time information about agent statuses.
-As a manager, use this helpful information to make sure your agents are spending time where it matters (i.e., on the phone with customers) and not where it doesn’t (i.e., remaining in “Busy” mode while chatting up the new intern).
+As a manager, use this helpful information to make sure your agents spend time where it matters—on the phone with customers—and not where it doesn’t.
 Call center software that displays this information in an intuitive interface makes it simple to keep tabs on an entire team and track their schedule adherence over time.